dcavar/nlp-lab.github.io/README.md

 - [Knowledge Graph extraction and visualization from relational databases, unstructured text, and images/videos](/kgextraction)
 - Entailment and Reasoning over Knowledge Graphs (and Description Logic/Semantic Web): Using Temporal Graph Neural Networks and Knowledge Graphs.

-In all these projects we work on hands-on implementation of technologies, utilizing programming languages like [Python] and [Rust], and graph or RDF libraries, as well as common graph-database systems like [Apache Jena], [oxigraph], [AllegroGraph], [GraphDB], or [Neo4j].
+In all these projects we work on hands-on implementation of technologies, utilizing programming languages like [Python] and [Rust], and graph or RDF libraries, as well as common graph-database systems like [Apache Jena], [Fluree], [oxigraph], [AllegroGraph], [GraphDB], or [Neo4j].

 See for example: